 - Yearly – Replace the battery (unless it is of a longer life type) and test by pressing the test button, and otherwise as recommended in the manufacturers instructions.

 Having regard to the statutory duty of Ofsted to inspect registered child minders premises, it is considered that it would be reasonable to accept battery-operated smoke alarms as an alternative to them being permanently wired to the mains.

-Mains wired alarms are obviously to be preferred and will automatically be installed in newly constructed dwellings under the Building Regulations.
-Where mains wired smoke alarms are fitted, they should be permanently wired to a regularly used lighting circuit (when the alarm has a standby power supply) or a separate fused circuit at the distribution board (when the alarm has no standby power supply, which is not recommended).
-They may operate at a low voltage via a mains transformer.
-Cable for the power supply to, and interconnection of, self-contained smoke alarms need have no special fire survival properties.
+Mains wired alarms are preferred, though, and will automatically be installed in newly constructed dwellings under the Building Regulations.
+Where mains wired smoke alarms are fitted, they should have a backup battery and be permanently wired to a regularly used lighting circuit.
 The wiring installation should conform to the Institution of Electrical Engineering Wiring Regulations.